bikalims/bika.documentation/docs/BikaSenaiteServerIntroduction.md

    4. # Automated data ingestion

-        If your installation included senaite.timeseries and you require the ingestion of timeseries data to be automated, extend cron configuration to invoke the ingester every 5 minutes.
+        If your installation included senaite.timeseries and you require the ingestion/import of timeseries data to be automated, extend cron configuration to invoke the ingester every 5 minutes.

-            Login to the server as senaite
+            Login to the server as zope
             crontab -e
-            Add the follow line and save:
+            Add the follow line and save (ensure host and port are correct for you installation):
             */5 * * * * curl -sS "http://localhost:8081/lims /auto_import_timeseries_results" > /dev/null 2>&1